The Early Years

 In 1922 Ivan, together with his brothers, purchased a piece of land at the corner of Great Northern Highway and Memorial Avenue in Baskerville.
 Here he built his house and planted the first vines, several of which are still growing on the property today.
 Both Mate and Nikola unfortunately passed away in 1927 and 1945 respectively leaving no family.

-Wines initially produced at the property were sweet white (sherry) and red (claret) which was most commonly consumed in the post war era.
-Along with wine grapes, Jack also grew table grapes to eat fresh and dry along with other fruits and vegetables.
+Wines initially produced at the property were sweet white and red which was most commonly consumed in the post war era.
+Along with wine grapes, Ivan also grew table grapes to eat fresh and dry along with other fruits and vegetables.
 The wine and grapes were traded with fishermen from Fremantle and market gardeners from Spearwood and Wanneroo.

-In the hot conditions of the Swan Valley it was imperative to find a way to keep the wine and other goods fresh.
-It was decided in 1927 that a below ground cellar would be built.
+In the warm conditions of the Swan Valley it was imperative to find a way to keep the wine and other goods fresh.
+It was decided that a below ground cellar would be built.
 Along with his brothers and other neighbours the ground was dug to around three metres using manual labour and borrowed draught horses.
 A large seven metre tall tree was felled in the hills to the east of the property for the main roof support.
 A handmade broad-axe was used to shape the beam and this axe is proudly displayed at the winery today.
-This underground cellar serves as our tasting and sales area today.
-This is the only underground tasting room cellar at a winery in Western Australia.
+This underground cellar was completed in in the late 1920’s and serves as our tasting and sales area today.

 After living in Australia for more than 25 years, Ivan returned to Zaostrog to marry his bride Ane.
 Ane was encouraged to marry and move to Australia as times were hard and with her father deceased, providing for the large family was proving difficult.
 Moving from a small village on the Adriatic coast to hot and dry Australia was a big shock for Ane.